2015 Deferral Limit

 Dial 1-800-833-5761 to reach Prudential Retirement.
 Prudential's

-interactive voice response service is available virtually 24 hours a day, seven
+Interactive Voice Response (IVR) service is available virtually 24-hours a day, 7-days

-5:00 a.m. to 6:00 p.m.
-Pacific Time, with the exception of New York Stock Exchange (NYSE) designated holidays.
+Prudential’s Customer Service Representatives are available from 5:00 a.m. to 6:00 p.m.
+Pacific Time Monday thru Friday, with the exception of holidays observed by the US Stock Exchange.
 By phone you can enroll in the Plan, make exchanges

 among your investment options, redirect your contribution investment elections,

 change your contribution amount, obtain current quotes, prices, yields and account